 Our four-year BA Modern History and Politics (including foundation year), will be suitable for you if your academic qualifications do not yet meet our entrance requirements for the three-year version of this course and you want a programme that increases your subject knowledge as well as improves your academic skills in order to support your academic performance.

-This four-year course includes a foundation year (Year Zero), followed by a further three years of study.
-During your Year Zero, you study three academic subjects relevant to your chosen course as well as a compulsory academic skills module, with additional English language for non-English speakers.
+This four-year course includes a foundation year, followed by a further three years of study.
+During your foundation year you study three academic subjects relevant to your chosen course as well as a compulsory academic skills module, with additional English language for non-English speakers.

 You are an Essex student from day one, a member of our global community based at the most internationally diverse campus university in the UK.

-After successful completion of Year Zero in our Essex Pathways Department, you progress to complete your course with our Department of History.
+After successful completion of your foundation year in our Essex Pathways Department, you progress to complete your course with our Department of History.